The American economy wasn’t healthy before COVID-19. A middle-class life — the American Dream — was out of reach for most.

 The old tend to be more pessimistic than the young.
 (Although that doesn’t stop them from voting for politicians who deny climate change, raise borders and subsidize unprofitable and decaying sectors, like mining and steel, at the expense of the industries of tomorrow.)
 Traditional and small-town voters are more fearful of the future than progressives and urbanites.

 White Christians in America feel they are losing power in a country that is becoming racially and religiously more diverse.
 Brexiteers looked to Brussels and London with equal suspicion.
 La France profonde felt wronged when a Socialist government legalized gay marriage in 2013 and wronged again when the big-city liberal Emmanuel Macron won the presidential election in 2017.

 Americans have for decades accepted weaker social protections and fewer public-sector provisions in return for higher incomes and the opportunity to get rich.
 Canadians and Europeans have accepted the opposite.

 But we have lived under similar economic systems.
-From the 1930s to the 1970s, that was premised on monolithic (sometimes monopolistic) corporations, strong trade unions, lifetime employment and health and pension benefits tied to salaried jobs.
+From the 1930s to the 1970s, that was premised on monolithic (sometimes monopolistic) corporations, strong trade unions, lifetime employment, and health and pension benefits tied to salaried jobs.
 Americans called this the New Deal consensus.
 Europeans called it social democracy.

 High inflation, high unemployment and the oil crises of the 1970s demanded a change.
 The 1980s consensus led to deregulation, privatization, lower taxes and free trade.
-That brought enormous prosperity, including to the post-Soviet countries of Eastern Europe, but it was not the end of history.
+That brought enormous prosperity, including to the post-Soviet economies of Eastern Europe, but it was not the end of history.

 The 1980s model is not responsive to the challenges of our time.
 But let’s not forget why we abandoned the 1930s model.
 The solution is not to go back in time.
-We need to take the best of both and develop something new.
+We need to take the best of both and add something new.

 New social compact